E-G-C/avs-workshop-step-by-step/module-1-task-3.md

 After deploying Azure VMware Solution, you can configure an NSX-T network segment from NSX-T Manager or the Azure portal.
-Once configured, the segments are visible in Azure VMware Solution, NSX-T Manger, and vCenter.
+Once configured, the segments are visible in Azure VMware Solution, NSX-T Manager, and vCenter.

 NSX-T comes pre-provisioned by default with an NSX-T Tier-0 gateway in Active/Active mode and a default NSX-T Tier-1 gateway in Active/Standby mode.